mysuperlink/Javascript-concepts/rapid_fire/README.md

 	console.log(a[b]); // 456 a["[object Object]"] = 123 then we are doing a["[object Object]"] = 456

-	(function(){
+	// index.js
+	console.log('running index.js');
+	import { sum } from './sum.js';
+	console.log(sum(1, 2));

+	// sum.js
+	console.log('running sum.js');
+	export const sum = (a, b) => a + b;
+	 //ORDER WILL BE // running sum js, running index.js and 3

+	count.js
+	let count = 1;
+	export default count

+	a.js
+	import count from "./count"
+	count +=1
+	console.log(myCounter); // Error // imported module is read-only: you cannot modify the imported module
+													//	Only the module that exports them can change its value.

+	FOR MORE QUESTIONS: https://github.com/lydiahallie/javascript-questions START AFTER 45 (function(){
 		var a = 2,
 		b = 3;